gabrielrevillat/Machine-Learning/README.md

 Each folder contains:

-* A folder with the corresponding subject material
+* A folder with the corresponding subject material*
-* A folder with a lab statement and my solution to it
+* A folder with a lab statement* and my solution to it

+*Each subject material and lab statement is taken from the material and lab statements provided by M.Sc.
+Pablo Sauma-Chacón for the Machine Learning course.